Texas Residents Do Not Use The Sex Offender Registry

 Google Maps has always been a very useful tool.
 Users could employ the tool to locate addresses, people and even offices.
 The tool could also be accessed through mobile phones and it is a huge asset for people while driving as well.
 Even so, the Google Design team has now managed to tweak the map to provide an even more beneficial tool.
-It is now linked with state databases that will show the addresses of local sex offenders.
+It is now linked with state databases that will show the addresses of local sex offenders, perfect for finding sex offenders.
 Using the tool is simple.
 You can access the state database of registered sex delinquent and then enter your address in to the state search engine.
 This will produce a Google Map of your address and the locations of sex offenders within a five mile radius of your home.

 For additional information, you can click on the red bubbles on the map.
 This will provide additional information on the sex offender in the form of an address and photograph.
 The map is generally very specific but there are drawbacks.
 For example, not every sex offender is required to register their name and address with the state database.
 Moreover, even though offenders register with the sex criminal registry, it takes some time for the paperwork to be processed and entered into the system.
 In a few states, sex criminals have to register for their entire lifetime and this information is readily accessible for users.